metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

     the function preamble (function name, signature, etc.).
     Neither it must have the postamble, which is the end-block curly bracket.
     This piece of code **must return a HASH**.
-    The code can thow exceptions which will be caught (because the code is run within a try-catch block) and the error message will be propagated to the perl code with status of -1.
+    The code can throw exceptions which will be caught (because the code is run within a try-catch block) and the error message will be propagated to the perl code with status of -1.